 All of that is true and makes sense.
 But what does Newsom think is going to happen when he announces single payer health care regardless of immigration status?
 That’s going to be a huge magnet for illegal immigration from across the border but also from illegal immigrants currently spread out around the country.
 How is California going to pay for all of that?

 Speaking of a challenge, one thing the fight over single payer last year did was convince opponents that they needed to team up to block future proposals.
 The Sacramento Bee reported today:

 A group of influential, deep-pocketed business and health care organizations that have long helped shape the legislative agenda in California have joined forces to oppose any future effort to craft a universal, single-payer health care system for the nation’s largest state.

 The main focus of the coalition, called “Californians against the costly disruption of our health care,” is to kill any single-payer health care bill in the state Legislature, said Ned Wigglesworth, a political strategist for the coalition.

 “As long as proponents plan to bring this back time and again, we think it’s important to have a strong, unified presence to oppose it,” Wigglesworth said, referring to Senate Bill 562, the 2017 single-payer bill pushed by the California Nurses Association that was shelved last year by Assembly Speaker Anthony Rendon.

 Newsom is a talker but some of these problems he’s wading into are not going to be solved through a wonky lecture.
 We’ll see how far this plan actually gets when people see the costs associated with it are going to be.
-Here’s the interview with Newsom queued up to the discussion of single payer:
+Here’s the interview with Newsom cued up to the discussion of single payer: